 Be Prepared for a Long Wait

-Tour groups may also cut in front of you, which will slow down the line.
+Tour groups may also cut in front of you, slowing the line.
 Videos on the iPhone may be your saving grace.

 Scoot Kids to the Front of the Elevator

-Normally I’m not a fan of trying to give kids special treatment.
-But, this elevator is made of glass and the view is pretty cool.
+Normally, I’m not a fan of giving kids special treatment.
+But this glass elevator has a pretty cool view.

 Skip the Photo Kiosks